EDSP 525 Transition and Assessment for Exceptional Learners

 Rationale

-The field of special education constantly evolves in the context of legal mandates, best practices, understandings of causation and planned instruction, and in services available for support.
+The field of special education constantly evolves in the context of legal mandates, best practices, understandings of causation and planned instruction, and services available for support.
 With IDEA 2004, a renewed focus has been placed in transitional practices for moving students from secondary environments to the worlds of work, independent living, and community living.
 This course seeks to use tried-and-true methods for developing successful transition plans (strategies and coordination) to meet individual student needs.
 The legal mandates and the Christian moral mandates are used as a foundation for such important work.

 Course Assignment